Case Studies

 Signicast had learned about the nozzle failures from its inventor, so when LoJac took over management of the business, a solution had already been proposed.

-To address the strength issue, Signicast designed a carbon steel solution, far stronger than aluminum.
+To address the strength issue, Signicast designed a carbon steel solution— a material far stronger than aluminum.
 “But also, we made it one piece rather than two separate pieces,” Ellis says, which would give the nozzle more structural integrity in use.
-And finally, the new part would be investment cast, rather than machined, all making for a stronger, more reliable piece.
+And finally, the new part would undergo investment casting instead of machining, resulting in a stronger and more reliable piece.

-But the proof would be in the field—and in LoJac’s equipment shop.
+However, the true test would unfold in the field—and within LoJac’s equipment shop.

 “In six months, we’ve put 300 or so into the field, and we have yet to have a nozzle failure,” says Blair.
 “And as more of them get out and replace the older generation, the repairs just keep going down.”

-The other by-product of Signicast’s solution?
-With tooling developed, future production runs can be executed in just-in-time quantities and schedules prescribed by LoJac.
+Signicast’s solution also yields another benefit: with tooling developed, future production runs can be executed with total project automation, just-in-time quantities and schedules prescribed by LoJac.

 “Going with Signicast has made such a big difference.
 We’re finally able to tell the market, ‘Yes, you can get it today.
 Yes, we know it will last,’” says Jones.
 “When the tool is done, when it hits the field, it's exactly what it needs to be and it's working the way it was designed.”